top of page

 Biography

-O’Neill’s upcoming album, The Same Changes, Vol II, released in August 2023.
-Its predecessor, The Same Changes, Vol I, was released in April of 2022.
-The albums feature entirely original compositions and arrangements which paint vivid experiences and reflections manifested as moments in time.
-His video for the song “Jessica” was featured on NPR Music’s Live Sessions video series that summer.
-O’Neill was a member of Jazz Philadelphia's first Core Cooperative, an entrepreneurship and wellness program focused on nurturing new artists in the Philadelphia jazz scene.
+He graduated with a master’s degree in jazz studies from the University of the Arts in December 2019.
+He also received an undergraduate degree from the University of the Arts in 2017, receiving the School of Music Jazz Award, the Catherine T. Quaile Memorial Guitar Award, and the Director’s Award for Academic Achievement that year.
+O’Neill is a recipient of the Creative PHL’s Illuminate the Arts Grant in 2024 and in 2022.
+O’Neill was featured as a Jazz Philadelphia artist spotlight as a member of the first Core Cooperative, an entrepreneurship and wellnessprogram focused on nurturing new artists in the Philadelphia jazz scene.
 In August 2018, Connor was a featured artist, along with vocalist Jessica Cantone, in The Gathering II, an event curated by Philadelphia non-profit Artsi.
 O’Neill participated in the Kimmel Center Creative Music Program from 2010-2015, in which he composed, improvised, and performed under master musician Anthony Tidd.

 bottom of page